 If you just adopted a new kitten, congrats!
 You just took the first step in a lifelong relationship of love and cuddles.
-As fun as bringing home a new kitten is, you may be overwhelmed with all the choices you have to make about caring for your kitten.
+As fun as bringing home a newborn kittens is, you may be overwhelmed with all the choices you have to make about caring for your kitten.

-We're here to help you understand everything you need to take care of your feline friend.
+We're here to help you understand everything you need to take care of your furry friend from understanding cat behavior and cat health to getting kitten formula and other necessities.
 We’ll also answer the question of whether or not kittens are easy to raise!

 Are Kittens Easy to Raise?